56-B District Court

 Individual(s) authorized to seize property and conduct evictions:

-Appointed Court Officer: Barry County Special Deputy Sheriff:
+Appointed Court Officers: Barry County Special Deputy Sheriff:

 Pursuant to Michigan Law (MCL 769.1(k)(1), Michigan Courts must provide information about any fine, cost, or assessment that the Judge may impose at sentencing.
 This applies to defendants that enter a plea of guilty, nolo contendere, or if the court determines after a hearing or trial that the defendant is guilty.
 The Judge may impose the following: